Involving Community at Every Step of the Process

 Finance administrators:

-Finance administrators can provide information on various district funding streams and how digital products can be financed through existing funding streams and/or help identify new funding streams that might be accessed.
+Finance administrators can advise on how digital products can be financed through existing district funding streams and/or help identify new sources of funding that might be accessible.

 Stage 2: Best Practices for Building and Maintaining Relationships

-Building trusting relationships with and among stakeholder groups is an essential foundation for successful stakeholder engagement.
+Building trusting relationships with and among school-community groups is an essential foundation for successful community engagement.
 It helps them work together to meet student mental health needs and provides opportunities to educate and unify your community.

 This demonstrates that their input is valued and allows you to fully benefit from their expertise, resources, and experiences.
 It shows transparency and collaborative decision-making and invites a community discussion about evidence-based practices to address the mental health needs of students and staff.

-Establish clear expectations on how you will use stakeholders’ feedback to inform the decision-making process.
+Establish clear expectations on how you will use community members' feedback to inform the decision-making process.

 Be prepared to handle different perspectives and disagreements.